Thaddeus Stevens: Personal life

 Stevens never married, though there were rumors about his twenty-year relationship (1848–1868) with his widowed housekeeper, Lydia Hamilton Smith (1813–1884).
-She was a light-skinned African-American; her husband Jacob and at least one of her sons were much darker than she was.
+She was a light-skinned African American; her husband Jacob and at least one of her sons were much darker than she was.

 It is uncertain if the Stevens-Smith relationship was romantic.
-The Democratic press, especially in the South, assumed so, and when he brought Mrs. Smith to Washington in 1859, she managed his household, which did nothing to stop their insinuations.
-In the one brief surviving letter from Stevens to her, Stevens addresses her as Mrs. Lydia Smith.
-Stevens insisted that his nieces and nephews refer to her as Mrs. Smith, deference towards an African-American servant almost unheard of at that time.
+The Democratic press, especially in the South, assumed so, and when he brought Smith to Washington in 1859, she managed his household, which did nothing to stop their insinuations.
+In the one brief surviving letter from Stevens to her, Stevens addresses her as "Mrs. Lydia Smith".
+Stevens insisted that his nieces and nephews refer to her as "Mrs. Smith", despite deference towards an African-American servant being almost unheard of at that time.
 They do so in surviving letters, warmly, asking Stevens to see that she comes with him next time he visits.

-As evidence that their relationship was sexual, Brodie pointed to an 1868 letter in which Stevens compares himself to Richard M. Johnson, vice president under Martin Van Buren, who lived openly with a series of African-American slave mistresses.
-Johnson was elected even though this became known during the 1836 campaign, a fact that Stevens notes, and expresses his bitterness about his inability to gain election by the legislature to the Senate, or to secure a Cabinet position.
+As evidence that their relationship was sexual, Brodie pointed to an 1868 letter in which Stevens compares himself to Vice President Richard M. Johnson, who lived openly with a series of African-American slave mistresses.
+Johnson was elected even though this became known during the 1836 presidential campaign of Martin Van Buren, a fact that Stevens notes.
+Stevens also expresses his bitterness about his own inability to gain election by the legislature to the Senate, or to secure a Cabinet position.

-When Stevens died, Smith was at his bedside, along with his friend Simon Stevens, nephew Thaddeus Stevens Jr., two African-American nuns, and several other individuals.
+When Stevens died, Smith was at his bedside, along with his friend Simon Stevens, nephew Thaddeus Stevens Jr., two Catholic nuns, and several other individuals.
+Stevens was baptized a Catholic by one of the nuns on his deathbed.

 Under Stevens's will, Smith was allowed to choose between a lump sum of $5,000 or a $500 annual allowance; she could also take any furniture in his house.
 With the inheritance, she purchased Stevens's house, where she had lived for many years.
-A Roman Catholic, she chose to be buried in a Catholic cemetery, not near Stevens, although she left money for the upkeep of his grave.
+A Catholic, she chose to be buried in a Catholic cemetery, not near Stevens, although she left money for the upkeep of his grave.

 Stevens had taken custody of his two young nephews, Thaddeus (often called "Thaddeus Jr.") and Alanson Joshua Stevens, after their parents died in Vermont.
 Alanson was sent to work at Stevens's business, Caledonia Forge; Thaddeus Jr. was expelled from Dartmouth College, though he subsequently graduated and was taken into his uncle's law practice.
-Alanson during the Civil War rose to be commanding captain of a Pennsylvania Volunteers field artillery unit and was killed in action at Chickamauga.
+During the Civil War Alanson rose to be commanding captain of a Pennsylvania Volunteers field artillery unit and was killed in action at Chickamauga.
 After Alanson's death, his uncle used his influence to have Thaddeus Jr. made provost marshal of Lancaster.